nanjingxiaobawang/SieNet-Image-extrapolation/README.md

 python setup.py install --user

 # Run
 our method is evaluated on three datasets, i.e., Cityscapes, paris street-view and beach .
 Single-direction evaluation is made on Scenery dataset.
+Smooth image could be get by 1. 超链接：[文本](https://github.com/RenYurui/StructureFlow）